The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: On the balance between HtM and AfS

 \subsection{Maximising the HtM designation subject to price shocks}

-Working with the balance sheet from Figure \ref{fig:balance_sheet}, consider a bank with total assets $A$ of which $\bar A := A - x - \ell$ are held in marketable securities that may be designated as some combination of AfS and HtM.
+Consider a bank with a balance sheet as in Figure \ref{fig:balance_sheet}.
+The bank has total assets $A$ of which $\bar A := A - x - \ell$ are held in marketable securities that may be designated as some combination of AfS and HtM.
 To account for the impact of a possible future devaluation of the marketable securities, we introduce a simple one-period model, wherein the HtM and AfS allocations are decided at time $0$, before a price shock which arrives at time $1$.
 Given the new price, a potential run is resolved within the equilibrium formulation from Section \ref{sec:clearing}.
 As is implicit in the word shock, we stress that we shall only consider downside risk.

-As discussed in the introduction, the empirical findings of \cite{Kim2023} show that, faced with the expectation of negative shocks, banks have looked to maximize their HtM holdings.
-If there were no potential costs associated with this, the bank would choose to designate all of the marketable securities $\bar{A}$ as HtM, since this insulates the bank from price fluctuations up until maturity and makes the balance sheet look as strong as possible.
-In our model, this would amount to the cases where there are no risk of having to sell marketable securities in a run, independently of the amount of HtM $h\in [0,\bar{A}]$ fixed at time $0$ and the price shock arriving at time $1$.

 As soon as a potential run could necessitate the sale of marketable securities, care must be taken if the bank aims to act responsibly when deciding on its HtM designation.
-First of all, as discussed in the introduction, regulations call for the bank's intent and ability to hold the HtM assets to maturity.
+First of all, regulations call for the bank's intent and ability to hold the HtM assets to maturity.
 This implies that the bank should seek to avoid having to remark the HtM assets for a reasonable range of price shocks.
-Secondly, since the entire holdings must be remarked at once, remarking the HtM assets causes a shock to the balance sheet (from unrealized losses) that may add further fuel to a run in our model.
-More generally, this is also a bad signal to the outside world and may remove the flexibility to recognize those same assets as HtM in the future.
+Secondly, since the entire holdings must be remarked at once, remarking the HtM assets can cause a significant shock to the balance sheet from both unrealized losses and dead-weight losses (as well as fire sale losses).
+Thirdly, such remarking may be a bad signal to the outside world and may remove the flexibility to recognize those same assets as HtM in the future.
 Thus, the bank management has incentives to avoid remarking of HtM assets for what it considers to be likely values of the price shock.